Comparing Zoom, Microsoft Teams and Google Meet

 - Google Meet: Meet allows people to integrate video meetings with other teams using Skype for Business, and other video meeting systems based on the SIP and H.323 standards.

-- Zoom: Zoom offers some integrations too, including some G Suite apps and services.
+- Zoom: Zoom offers some integrations too, including some Google Workspace, formerly G Suite, apps and services.
 Zoom also integrates with Facebook Workplace, Skype for Business, Salesforce, Microsoft Outlook, Google Drive, Google Calendar, and more.

 - Teams: with Teams you're able to download a wide variety of apps spread out across many categories including project management, file sharing, business intelligence and more.
 You'll find a lot of add-ons available through the Microsoft app store for Teams.